 Many application mixtures contain volatile compounds that can ignite with only a slight exposure to flame or electrical current.
 This means operators need to keep their equipment and electrical system in good repair with regular maintenance checks and inspections.

 Cigarettes, matches and lighters are another common risk in many workplaces, particularly those that don't designate smoking areas for employees.
 Companies should provide facilities for smokers, including enclosed ashtrays that are completely separate from areas with flammable or combustible substances.

 It's difficult to completely eliminate fire risks in the workplace, which means operators have to carefully assess various hazards to develop appropriate solutions.
 Booth operators handling volatile chemicals need to establish a detailed fire prevention and management plan.

-This plan should include thorough training for all employees, including proper use of fire-prevention equipment and safety procedures, along with crisis management strategies and inspection schedules.
+This plan should cover thorough training for all employees, including proper use of fire-prevention equipment and safety procedures, along with crisis management strategies and inspection schedules.
 Employers should also have updated material safety data sheets for all dangerous substances used in production.

 Regulations for Spray Booth Fire Safety